 A better cream mascara could be produced by making an emulsion.
 As lanolin is an emulsifying agent a simple method was to take a lanolin absorption base, mill lampblack into it and then add water until the desired consistency was reached.
-A second method that was easy to make was to simply mix pigment into an oil-in-water emulsion, vanishing cream base.
+A second method was to simply mix pigment into an oil-in-water emulsion, vanishing cream base.

 Pigment 10 parts Beeswax 9 parts Carnauba wax 2.25 parts Triethanolamine 3.5 parts Stearic Acid XXX 8.0 parts Water 67.25 parts

-Cream mascaras could also be made by using an emulsion formula normally used to make a cake mascara but adding the missing water to it so that it formed a cream.
-Water was important as it was absorbed into the lashes, bloating their diameter, making them look larger and, on occasion, causing them to curl as well.
+Cream mascaras could also be made by using an emulsion formula normally used to make a cake mascara but adding water so that it formed a cream.

 (parts by weight) Oleic acid 4.75 Glyceryl monostearate (pure) 1.25 Beeswax, yellow 9.00 Carnauba wax 6.50 Cellosize (H.V.)
 1.50 Pigments 5.0-8.0 Triethanolamine 2.50 Preservatives q.s.
 Antioxidants q.s.
 Water q.s.
 100

 Cream mascaras of this type were generally packaged in tubes to help stop them from drying out and squeezed out on a mascara brush, like toothpaste on a toothbrush.
-As a cream they were more viscous and so were easier to apply than liquid forms and both water-resistant and waterproof forms were made, giving them an appeal second only to cake mascara.
+As a cream they were more viscous and so were easier to apply than liquid forms.
+Both water-resistant and waterproof forms were made, giving them an appeal second only to cake mascara.

-Although these mascaras were not waterproof a formulator could make them more water-resistant either through the careful selection of ingredients or by using a water-in-oil emulsion rather than the more common oil-in-water form.
+A formulator could make a cream mascara water-resistant by carefully selecting the ingredients or by using a water-in-oil emulsion rather than the more common oil-in-water form.
 A completely waterproof cream mascara required excluding the water and the emulsifiers altogether and replacing them with a hydrocarbon solvent.
 Aluminium stearate could be used to gel the hydrocarbon solvent and add body to the mascara, something that would otherwise require a large amount of wax; while beeswax would add adhesion to the hair; and ozokerite would add substance to the film.